Libya flood survivors pick through ruins in search of missing thousands

 By Ahmed Elumami, Ayman al-Warfali and Essam Alfetori

-DERNA, Libya, Sept 14 (Reuters) - Survivors of a flood that swept away the centre of a Libyan city picked through the ruins on Thursday in search of loved ones from among thousands of dead and missing, while authorities feared an outbreak of disease from rotting bodies.
+DERNA, Libya, Sept 14 (Reuters) - Survivors of a flood that swept away the centre of the Libyan city of Derna picked through the ruins on Thursday in search of loved ones from among thousands of dead and missing, while authorities feared an outbreak of disease from rotting bodies.

 Usama Al Husadi, a 52-year-old driver, had been searching for his wife and five children since the disaster.